sandviklee/Chess/README.md

 ## Yet to be implemented:

 - Pieces moving. ☑
+- Piece patterns and logic. ☑
+- Check game state (forcing draws and winning). □
 - IO system, storing and accessing files.
 (Fenstring) □
-- Piece patterns and logic. □
 - Player, switching between White and Black. □
 - Option to turn around the board. □
 - Garbage pieces stored. □